 Lack of Energy

-When you can’t think clearly and are unable to concentrate, you might try to work harder to focus but this causes mental fatigue.
+When you can’t think clearly and are not able to focus or concentrate, you might try to work harder to focus but this causes mental fatigue.
 Or, sometimes it’s the lack of energy that can cause difficulties with concentration.
 This is because when we’re fatigued our brain doesn’t have the necessary resources to sustain focus and attention.
 When this happens you might notice it as mental fogginess, decreased motivation, and increased susceptibility to distractions, all of which affect focus.

 What exactly is brain fog?
 Brain fog describes the feeling of mental cloudiness or cognitive confusion.
-When this feeling of ‘haziness’ occurs, you’ll notice you can’t think clearly, have problems with focusing and concentrating, and with remembering things.
+When this feeling of ‘haziness’ occurs, you’ll notice you can’t focus on anything, have problems with focusing and concentrating, and with remembering things.
 All of these can be frustrating and affect daily functioning.
 This is why it is important to understand the causes, as there are many.

 Inability to Make Decisions